-PART-TIME AUDIOPHILE INTERNATIONAL HEADQUARTERS — We are proud to announce, the greatest addition to our Part-Time Audiophile website toolbar in over a decade—we bring to you, the Contributor Columns!
+PTA HEADQUARTERS—We are proud to announce, the greatest addition to our Part-Time Audiophile website toolbar in over a decade—we bring to you, COLUMNS.

-With our existing brain-trust of audiophile experts, hi-fi industry veterans, technical gurus, journalists, explorers, gourmets, thought leaders, and historians on the writing team, we felt it was time to set our rich column archives free from the search bar and entrust them to the navigation toolbar for quick access.
+With our existing brain-trust of pro-audio experts, hi-fi industry veterans, technical gurus, eagle-eyed journalists, explorers, gourmets, philosophers, and historians on the writing team; we felt that it was time to set our rich column archives free from the search bar and entrust them to the navigation toolbar for quicker access.

 The Contributor Columns

-Our most frequent column, Marc Phillips‘ The Vinyl Anachronist, is further primed for extensive deep-cut vinyl spelunking; while the more eerie and mysterious column entries from our most elusive contributor Modest I. Predlozheniye—over in the Far Corners—have become even stranger.
-Yiighk!
+Our most popular column, Marc Phillips‘ The Vinyl Anachronist, is primed for extensive deep-cut vinyl spelunking.
+While the more eerie and mysterious column entries from our most elusive contributor—Modest I. Predlozheniye, in the Far Corners—have become even stranger.
+Yikes!

-In our Audiophile Journal section you’ll find a drop-all-point for content like: road-trips, road-shows, factory tours, dealer visits, expensive dinners, late night travels, and random-audiophile-shower-thoughts.
-In this area you’ll find travel and adventure pieces like Mohammed Samji‘s visit to Audio Element in Pasadena, CA where he first listened to Wilson Audio’s Sasha DAW (article here), or Eric Franklin Shook‘s visit to Gravity Records in Wilmington, NC where he hosted Part-Time Audiophile‘s first ever Audiophile Road Show, a hi-fi even for the vinyl-loving general public (article here).
-Or that time when Richard Mak ate soft-cheeses with a Canadian Harp Goddess (article here).
+In our Audio-Life section you’ll find a drop-all-point for oddball content like: road trips, factory tours, dealer visits, expensive dinners, late night travels, and random-audiophile-shower-thoughts.
+In this area you’ll find travel and adventure pieces like Mohammed Samji‘s visit to Audio Element in Pasadena, CA where he first listened to Wilson Audio’s Sasha DAW, or that time when Richard Mak ate soft-cheeses with a Canadian Harp Goddess.

 The Ivory Tower by Dave McNair

-You may have already become familiar with some of Dave’s works:
+You may have already become familiar with some of Dave’s notable works:

 - Hi-Fi: How Do We Listen?